 Yes, you can set your preferred https port.
-Navigate to Preferences→ General Settings→Web Server→HTTPS Port
+Navigate to Preferences $\rightarrow$ General Settings→Web Server→HTTPS Port

-Instead of Use default, click on the Use radio button to set your preferred port.
+Instead of Use default, select the Use radio button to set your preferred port.

 NOTE: Changing the port number to an invalid or in-use port number might prevent other applications or browsers from accessing Server Administrator on the managed system.
-See the Dell OpenManage Installation and Security User's Guide for the list of default ports.
+See the Dell OpenManage Installation and Security User's Guide available at support.dell.com/manuals for the list of default ports.